Contents

 gunicorn app.main:app -k uvicorn.workers.UvicornWorker --workers 4

-Initialize shared resources using the lifespan context manager rather than the deprecated on_event hooks:
+Set up shared resources with the lifespan context manager, not the old on_event hooks:

 from contextlib import asynccontextmanager